kdembler/oceandb-mongodb-driver/README.md

     module=mongodb          # You can use one the plugins already created.
 Currently we have mongodb and bigchaindb. module.path=            # You can specify the location of your custom plugin. db.hostname=localhost   # Address of your MongoDB.
     db.port=27017           # Port of your Mongodb.
+    db.ssl=false            # In order to use HTTPS, set ssl to true else set it to false.

     db.username=user        # If you are using authentication, mongodb username. db.password=password    # If you are using authentication, mongodb password.